X

 “Doug helps us to work hard and he also arranges things so that we can get jobs to make the money!
 Doug has lots of connections around town, and no one notices him that much.”

 At this point the phone ran and the conversation ended.
-This was good because I was starting to get irritable with Doug thing.
+This was good because I was starting to get irritable about this Doug thing.
 And there was the name too.
 I don’t think Lisa knew my name.
 It sounded to me like Lisa, and the rest of her family apparently, were seriously deluded.
 An incognito neighbor who’s always keeping tabs on you, but you have never seen?
 WTF!

 After that encounter, I didn’t give the Millers or Doug another thought.
 My youngest kid was graduating that year and I was done with managing my kid’s education.
 Freedom was mine!
 About five years later, I stumbled once again on the topic of Doug and the Millers.
 My son, who was living in my basement, asked me if his friend Ted could stay with him in the basement for a few weeks while he found a new place to live.
 I said, “Ted who?”
 He answered “Ted Miller.”
 I perked up, “His mom is the secretary at the high school?”
 It all came back to me.
 Of course I said yes, no problem.
 But being the curious person that I am and my habit of sniffing out oddities, I immediately raised the topic of this Doug character with Ted, before introducing myself, when I met him.